Do I need a vaccine to enter India

 A Yellow Fever vaccination certificate becomes valid only 10 days after the date of vaccination.
 If your journey to India involves a transit stop — even a brief one — in a Yellow Fever endemic country within 6 days of arriving in India, you are subject to this requirement.

-The current list of Yellow Fever endemic countries is at mohfw.gov.in
+Verify the current list of Yellow Fever endemic countries before travel at mohfw.gov.in

-In limited cases, travelers arriving from or transiting through countries with ongoing poliovirus transmission are required to carry proof of recent polio vaccination.
+In limited cases, travelers arriving from countries with ongoing poliovirus transmission are required to carry proof of recent polio vaccination.
 This requirement applies to nationals and residents of affected countries — not to travelers who are passing through an airport in those countries on a connecting flight.

 The nationals of Afghanistan, Pakistan, Nigeria, Somalia, Syria, Cameroon, Malawi, Mozambique, Madagascar, Congo and DR Congo are subject to this requirement.

-International health authorities and national travel health agencies — including the CDC (USA), NHS (UK), and equivalent bodies in other countries — may recommend certain vaccinations for travelers visiting India.
+International health authorities — including the CDC (USA), NHS (UK), and equivalent bodies in other countries — may recommend certain vaccinations for travelers visiting India.
 These are health recommendations, not legal entry requirements.
 They are not checked or enforced at Indian immigration.

 Whether to follow these recommendations is a personal health decision.
 Consult your doctor before travel, particularly for longer trips to India.

-Vaccines commonly recommended by international travel health agencies for India travel
+The following vaccines are commonly recommended by international travel health agencies for India travel:

 • Hepatitis A